Altinn/altinn-access-management-frontend/README.md

 Now that the BFF is running, you can move on to the react app.

-#### Troubleshooting: "Unhandled exception.
-System.IO.IOException: Failed to bind to address https://localhost:443"
+#### Troubleshooting

-If you encounter the error "Unhandled exception.
-System.IO.IOException: Failed to bind to address https://localhost:443", it usually means the application doesn't have the necessary permissions to use that port.
+If you encounter the error **"Unhandled exception.
+System.IO.IOException: Failed to bind to address https://localhost:443"**, it usually means the application doesn't have the necessary permissions to use that port.
 This is because port 443 is a privileged port, typically requiring root access.
 However, running your entire application with elevated privileges (e.g., using sudo) is not recommended due to security risks.
 Instead, you can use a reverse proxy like nginx to handle port 443 and forward requests to your application running on a non-privileged port.
 This allows you to avoid running your app as root while still serving it on the standard HTTPS port.

 1. Install nginx: